 - This almost happened during the development of Portal 2 - the placeholder voice of Wheatley was provided by animator Richard Lord, and due to positive reception Valve considered leaving it that way, but Lord didn't want to be the permanent voice.
 In the end they went with Stephen Merchant, who has generally been regarded as a better choice.

-- Joseph Kucan, the voice of Kane in the Command & Conquer: Tiberium series, was originally the casting director for Tiberian Dawn.
+- Joseph Kucan, the actor who played Kane in the Command & Conquer: Tiberium series, was originally the casting director for the first game.
 When the programmers were working out how to add FMV to the game, they asked him to come in since he had the most experience with camera equipment.
 And then, since he was around, he recorded a few videos for the test maps.
 Playtesters found his acting (or in his words, "the part where the bald guy was yelling at me") one of the most memorable parts of the mission.

 - Dead Rising was originally just a working title.
 The name was liked so much, it stayed.

-- Valve's Game Engines derive their name from the uninspiring fact that its source code was stored in a directory named "Src."
+- Valve's Game Engines derive their name from the uninspiring fact that the source code for the Source Engine was stored in a directory named "Src".
 The engine was still under active development when Half-Life was approaching its release date, and the release-ready fork of the code was assigned a directory named "GoldSrc"; it therefore became necessary at Valve to draw a distinction between "Source" and "Gold Source".
 Thus, the original engine became GoldSrc, and the new one for Half-Life 2 became simply Source.

 - Escape Velocity Override was originally named that as a placeholder simply to indicate it was a total conversion (it would 'override' the game files).
 It stuck around during development, and through the project being turned into an actual sequel and release.